azfairuza/stemcell/journal.md

 ### 20220616
 **0827**: Bismillah, starting early on.
 I need to finish the tasks at 23 june 2022.
 Hopefully i could make it in time.
 Right now i want to finish the class attribute to be submited to supervisor.

+**0946**: finish creating flowchart for class attribute and method

+**1042**: After taking break, start to build the code again.
+Try to finish the TODO list in the last homework.

+**1130**: succesfully adding flag and limit so that the integrin in the cell will not be too much

+**1511**: succesfully implement the showAll() function so that the object can show all the cells and nanopattern (with an option for showing it or not)